 If 64-Bit not supported on your host then the following message will appear.
 You can ignore it and complete the VM creation.

 Once all set to start the 64 Bit guest OS, go to ‘Customize Hardware’ or ‘Edit virtual machine settings’, then select ‘Processors’.
-If your processor is dual core, then you can select two in the number of processors.
-In the Preferred mode, better to leave it as ‘Automatic’, so VMware will adjust the processor mode as per guest operating system’s requirement.
+If your processor is dual-core, then you can select two in the number of processors.
+In the Preferred mode, better to leave it as ‘Automatic’, so VMware will adjust the processor mode as per the guest operating system’s requirement.

-Now, start the 64-bit guest OS installation in 32 Bit host OS VMware, it will start and work fine.
+Now, start the 64-bit guest OS installation in the 32-Bit host OS VMware, it will start and work fine.